Privacy Notice ResidencyAI

 a.
 Account and Service Management Data:

-• Data Collected: Your preferred name, email address, applicant type, specialty, medical school, referral source, details of services requested, date of agreement, information on the purchase of services, payment transaction records (excluding sensitive payment card data, which is processed by our payment provider), contacts with customer service, claims, complaints, access data and logins, and data on the termination of the agreement.
+- Data Collected: Your preferred name, email address, application type, field of interest or target program where relevant, school or institution, referral source, details of services requested, date of agreement, information on the purchase of services, payment transaction records (excluding sensitive payment card data, which is processed by our payment provider), contacts with customer service, claims, complaints, access data and logins, and data on the termination of the agreement.
 This also includes your IP address for security.

-• Purpose: To manage your user account, authenticate your access, personalize your interview experience, perform and manage our service agreements with you, process payments, provide customer support, and handle any related proceedings or disputes.
+- Purpose: To manage your user account, authenticate your access, personalize your experience, perform and manage our service agreements with you, process payments, provide customer support, and handle any related proceedings or disputes.

 b.
 Interview Content and Feedback Data: